DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/05/26- v0.531**
+ * Gang can now invite more the 32 people base on the clan level they have
+ * Resources and funding needed for gang upkeep is decreased at lower player count, and increased for higher player count, it is no longer static
  * Notification setting! you can now turn on and off notification from different channel
  * small calibration curve adjustment, +4 fail chance is lowered, +5 fail chance increased but also increase the power, also, +5 above is buffed 🍔
  * Peformance update, should run smother on older devices